geocaml/carbon-intensity/README.md

 carbon-intensity
 ----------------

-*Status: WIP & Experimental*

 Carbon Intensity is an OCaml client for querying various energy grid APIs to understand the energy generation mix.
 This enables programs like schedulers, energy monitors etc. to have a better understanding of their carbon intensity.

 The API provides geographic-specific services, which allow you to exploit more fine-grained APIs and then a generic `Intensity` interface for a global-oriented API.

-*This library uses an experimental Cohttp client with Eio*.

 ### Integrated APIs